Drogal/Drogal.UI/README.md

 # Drogal UI

-Drogal UI is a library of user interface components for React from Drogal, Pharmacy Network.
+Drogal UI is a library of user interface components from React from Drogal, Pharmacy Network.
 See the [Drogal](https://www.drogal.com.br/) home page.

 ## Installation